fbponz/fbponz/README.md

 ## Hi there, it's Borja Ponz.

 I'm an electronic engineer and passionate developer.
 Currently, I am working for [Mahle](https://www.mahle.com) in electromobility.
-My current roles are Software engineer also integration engineer.
+My current roles are Software engineer, integration engineer and software leader.

 I can write code in the following languages: